 WHAT IS SURVIVING TOGETHER?

 SURVIVING TOGETHER is a self-help support group for women adult survivors of childhood sexual abuse.
-We meet in Norwich once a month either on the first Tuesday afternoon or the second Wednesday evening.
-Its very informal and relaxed and where we meet is a very safe and confidential environment.
+We meet in Norwich four times.
+It's very informal and relaxed and where we meet is a very safe and confidential environment.

-We have two facilitators at each meeting on the Tuesday afternoon Sally and Caroline will be there to greet you and on the Wednesday evening Claire and Paula will be there to do the same.
+We have two facilitators at each meeting.
 We try to have some topics to talk about but basically we tend to go with the flow.
 You can grab a coffee and chat or simply just listen.
 It is a self-help group so we try to offer you the tools and support you need to help you move forward and if at anytime there is something you need we have a great team who will try their best to find someone or something for you, we also have many other contacts and resources with other therapists.

 WHO IS IT FOR?

 The group is available to any woman over 18 who is suffering from the effects of childhood sexual abuse.
 You may have tried counselling or have already received help from Rape Crisis, Victim Support etc, you may have had help from the police in some way, but you still find you have issues and worries that seem to reappear now and again, you still find life difficult at times.
 SURVIVING TOGETHER is about the survivors, we can share our worries and fears without judgement and being in a group we know we are not alone.

 It takes a lot of courage to make the first move but its worth a try.